 On the departmental level, I have served in numerous service capacities, from facilitating mentoring for new teachers and graduate students to supporting departmental technology programs.
 For example, I have served as the webmaster for the Arnold Ebbitt Interdisciplinary Rhetoricians (a community for rhetoricians in English and Communication) as well as for the English Graduate Organization.

-I have had several opportunities to participate in university and community service while at TCU, FSU, and PSU.
-My brief tenure as a student member of the John V. Roach Honors College internal review team gave me a broader perspective on the administrative side of universities and the challenges facing universities today in a changing landscape of higher education.
-While at Florida State, my work in the College Composition Committee allowed me to learn about the decisions made in the running of a composition program.
-During my time on the committee, I helped revitalize the Inkwell, a teaching resource for graduate students, and chose a new textbook for ENC 2135: Research, Genre, and Context.
+While at Florida State, I served on the College Composition committee and the Reading-Writing Center and Digital Studio committee.
+During my time on the composition committee, I helped revitalize the Inkwell, a teaching resource for graduate students, and chose a new textbook for ENC 2135: Research, Genre, and Context.
 Similarly, while on the Reading-Writing Center and Digital Studio Committee, I planned activities for the "National Day on Writing" to engage students with writing and the resources available on campus to support their writing and composing.
-Additionally, I worked to establish a mission statement for the Digital Studio, and gained insight into administrative philosophies and the work of writing center directors.
+Additionally, I worked to establish a mission statement for the Digital Studio, and gained insight into program assessment.